 Technically, you can!
 But I recommend using the reduced apple cider since it has a more concentrated flavor.
 If you use no reduced apple cider or apple juice, the muffins might not have the same depth of apple taste and different texture.

 Absolutely!
-Just freeze them without the topping and add the cinnamon sugar after thawing for best results.
+Just freeze them without the topping and add the cinnamon sugar after thawing for the best results.

 A 1:1 gluten-free flour blend will work well in this recipe if you need to avoid gluten.
 Read the details above.